SEARCH BY INGREDIENT OR RECIPE

 1/2 teaspoon cinnamon

 Combine the brown sugar and cinnamon.
-Cut in a tablespoon of the shortening and mix until you have grainy crumbs.
-Add another tablespoon of shortening if you need it.
-Tou want a light, sandy crumble.
+Cut in a tablespoon of the coconut oil or Earth Balance Stick and mix with a fork until you have grainy crumbs.
+Add another tablespoon of Earth Balance if you need it.
+You want a light, sandy crumble that sticks together if you pinch it.

 Spoon the streusel topping onto each muffin.